core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 * Each capability option advertises one capability of the sender to the recipient.

-* Setting options indicate a setting that will be applied by the sender.
+* Each setting option indicates a setting that will be applied by the sender.

 One CSM MUST be sent by both endpoints at the start of the connection.
 Further CSM MAY be sent at any other time by either endpoint over the lifetime of